 - Purchases of equipment are eligible for support, but at the conclusion of a project it is expected that equipment will become part of the LRC’s holdings.
 Equipment may not be purchased for individuals and/or personal use.

 A copy of the signature form (you can download the form from Box), including a signature from an academic unit head (chair, associate chair, etc.), needs to be emailed to firstname.lastname@example.org by the announced deadline, along with a current CV not to exceed two pages.

 All those contemplating a project are encouraged to consult with members of the LRC Grants Committee or with previous successful applicants for help in developing their proposals.

 Applications need to contain the following components:

-- Application form.
-Please note that this form needs to contain a signature from an academic unit head (chair, associate chair, etc.) and needs to emailed to the LRC at firstname.lastname@example.org (can be submitted after the application form has been submitted online but needs to be received by the deadline).
+- Signature form (you can download the form from Box).
+Please note that this form needs to contain a signature from an academic unit head (chair, associate chair, etc.) and needs to be emailed to the LRC at email@example.com (can be submitted after the application has been submitted online but needs to be received by the deadline).

 - A project description (submitted online).
 Proposals should be written so that they are comprehensible to colleagues outside the specific language area.
 The description of your project should include:

 - A rationale based on review of existing materials and views in the field